ZhiyuZhang0721/ZhiyuZhang0721/README.md

 - Tryna be a blogger(maybe update every month).
 - Publish a Paper.
-- Be a database engineer, participating in distributed projects.
+- SDE/SRE, participating in distributed projects.
 - Gotta a baseball cap from LeetCode.

 ---